storesafe/cordova-sqlite-storage/README.md

 - `SQLitePlugin.coffee.md`: platform-independent (Literate coffee-script, can be read by recent coffee-script compiler)
 - `www`: `SQLitePlugin.js` platform-independent Javascript as generated from `SQLitePlugin.coffee.md` (and checked in!)
 - `src`: platform-specific source code:
-   - `external` - placeholder used to import `sqlite3.[hc]` in this version branch-needed to build Windows Universal (8.1) version
+   - `external` - placeholder used to import `sqlite3.[hc]` in this version branch-needed to build Windows "Universal" (8.1) version
    - `android` - Java plugin code for Android and Amazon Fire-OS
    - `ios` - Objective-C plugin code for iOS;
-   - `windows` - Javascript proxy code and SQLite3-WinRT project for Windows Universal (8.1);
+   - `windows` - Javascript proxy code and SQLite3-WinRT project for Windows "Universal" (8.1);
 - `spec`: test suite using Jasmine (2.2.0), ported from QUnit `test-www` test suite, working on all platforms
 - `tests`: very simple Jasmine test suite that is run on Circle CI (Android version) and Travis CI (iOS version)
 - `Lawnchair-adapter`: Lawnchair adaptor, based on the version from the Lawnchair repository, with the basic Lawnchair test suite in `test-www` subdirectory